jaimetur/PhotoMigrator/help/8-google-photos.md

 > [!NOTE]
 > If the OAuth app is in **Testing** mode, only configured test users can authorize it.
 > Refresh tokens may be invalidated if you revoke app access or rotate client secrets.

-> [!WARNING]
-> Google Photos API has scope and capability restrictions.
-> Some operations in PhotoMigrator are intentionally no-op for Google Photos because the public API does not support them.

 ## <span style="color:blue">Upload Albums:</span>